 Sure, being able to access gigantic spreadsheets and data series with conditional formatting is great.

 But you know what’s better?

 Something that tells you what you need to do.

-Unless your idea of a team meeting is looking into your spreadsheet’s soul with a magnifying glass, Excel just won’t cut it.
+Unless your idea of a team meeting is looking into your spreadsheet’s soul with a magnifying glass, Excel won’t cut it for to-do lists.